NOTE: click here for the companion R-script for this lecture.

 # Simulate many datasets from our hypothesized data generating model (intercept=10,slope=4,variance=1000):

-reps <- 1000 # specify number of replicate datasets to generate
+lots <- 1000 # specify number to approximate infinity

 # now make a boxplot of the results